lsamaroo/editrowform/README.md

 <br/>

 <h3>Like it?
-If your in the mood for giving, donate to the Lupus Research institute</h3>
+Donate to the Lupus Research institute.</h3>
 Donating to the Lupus Research Institute (LRI) makes a real difference in the fight against lupus.
-Your generous contributions help advance new science and high-impact studies to prevent, treat and cure this devastating disease.
+Help cure this devastating disease.
 <br/>
 https://secure.lupusresearchinstitute.org/donate